-Research results 1: Modified Gravity
+[1] Modified Gravity

 One of the greatest difficulties in attempts toward the theory of quantum gravity is the fact that general relativity is not renormalizable.
 This would imply loss of theoretical control at short distances.
 In January 2009, P. Hořava proposed a new theory of gravity that evades this difficulty by invoking a Lifshitz-type anisotropic scaling at high energy.
 This theory, often called gravity at a Lifshitz point or Hořava-Lifshitz gravity, is renormalizable and unitary (as proven by our members D. Orlando and S. Reffert, chosen as Highlights of Classical and Quantum Gravity).
 Based on this candidate theory of quantum gravity, S. Mukohyama proposed a new mechanism for generation of cosmological perturbations [1].
 This mechanism can solve the horizon problem and generate almost scale-invariant cosmological perturbations even without inflation, in any versions of the theory proposed to date.
 The same mechanism can produce almost scale-invariant gravitational waves in the early Universe without inflation.
-More recently, along with collaborators, S. Mukohyama calculated all parameterized post-Newtonian parameters in the U(1) extension of the theory and showed that the theory passes all solar-system tests of gravity.
+More recently, along with collaborators, S. Mukohyama calculated all parameterized post-Newtonian parameters in the U(1)extension of the theory and showed that the theory passes all solar-system tests of gravity.
 On the string theory side, an application to Big Bang singularity clearly requires time-dependent spacetime solutions.
-Some exact results are obtained for timedependent solution by S. Hellerman and M. Kleban, while singularities in geometry are an active area of research by T. Milanov, K. Saito, and others.
+Some exact results are obtained for time-dependent solution by S. Hellerman and M. Kleban, while singularities in geometry are an active area of research by our mathematicians T. Milanov, K. Saito, and others.

-Research results 2: B-Mode Polarization of Cosmic Microwave Background
+[2] B-Mode Polarization of Cosmic Microwave Background

 Initiated by W. Hu and N. Sugiyama, the study of anisotropy in cosmic microwave background (CMB) proved theoretically very clean and experimentally tractable.
 The so-called B-mode polarization of CMB is now believed to provide a definitive test of inflation, where K. Sato is one of the first people to point out this possibility of exponential expansion in the early Universe.
 More recently, the BICEP2 result which claimed a positive detection of B-mode spawned further excitements and theoretical activities by H. Murayama, F. Takahashi, T. Yanagida and others, even though it remains unclear whether the foreground issues is resolved.
-We became involved in the POLARBEAR experiment at the small scale to study feasibility of future directions.
-It converged to the LiteBIRD satellite proposal led by M. Hazumi (joint appointment with KEK), which we actively work on with JAXA, KEK, and National Astronomical Observatory of Japan (NAOJ).
-Even though this type of outcome is not apparent in research publications, we consider the conceptual design of the proposal to be a significant achievement from the initial phase.
-This direction has become the major direction for the next five years.
+We became involved in the POLARBEAR experiment at small scales to study feasibility of future directions.
+It converged to the LiteBIRD satellite proposal, which we actively work on with JAXA, KEK, and National Astronomical Observatory of Japan (NAOJ).
+Kavli IPMU members, M. Hazumi (joint appointment with KEK), N. Katayama, E. Komatsu, H. Sugai play active roles in LiteBIRD to be launched in 2022.
+In 2014, the LiteBIRD was selected as one of big academic research project "Master Plan 2014" by Science Council of Japan and also on one of ten new projects in the roadmap of large research projects 2014 by MEXT.
+Kavli IPMU held the first international conference with LiteBIRD as its focus (the conference title "B-mode from Space").
+The LiteBIRD is selected as one of two Strategic Large Mission candidates by ISAS.

-Research results 3: Pure Gravity Mediation and Theories of the Higgs Boson
+[3] Pure Gravity Mediation and Theories of the Higgs Boson